Happiness (The Beloved album): Critical reception

 At the end of 1990, numerous magazines featured Happiness in their lists of the best albums of the year; it was ranked 5th by The Face, 19th by Select, 26th in the NME and also in Q magazine's unranked 50 best albums of the year.
 Radio X also include Happiness in their list of "The Best Albums of 1990".
 In 1996, Mixmag ranked the album at number 48 in its list of the "Best Dance Albums of All Time", while, in his book Bring the Noise, Simon Reynolds lists the album as an example of the micro-genre he terms "Positivity 1990", alongside records by Deee-Lite, Soul II Soul, De La Soul and A Tribe Called Quest.
 Critic William Cooper of AllMusic considers Happiness to be the best introduction to the Beloved's music.
-Gary Mulholland features "The Sun Rising" in his 2002 book This Is Uncool: The 500 Best Singles Since Punk Rock.
+Gary Mulholland features "The Sun Rising" in his 2002 book This Is Uncool: The 500 Greatest Singles Since Punk and Disco.